openedx/open-edx-proposals/oeps/best-practices/oep-0051-bp-conventional-commits.rst

 Breaking changes must have a ``BREAKING CHANGE:`` footer in the body.
 No other footers are specified.
 Breaking changes must have a ``BREAKING CHANGE:`` footer in the body.

+Commits may optionally include the ``the Co-authored-by:`` footer to indicate when the commit is the result of a collaboration.